anonymousCML/CML/README.md

-It will be released again in two days in the optimized code version.
+It will be released again in few days in the optimized code version.